About Lower Falls of the Genesee River (Rochester)

 We didn’t bother trying to figure it out.

-Lower Falls of the Genesee River resides in the Lower Falls Park in the city of Rochester.
+Lower Falls of the Genesee River resides in the Lower Falls Park in the city of Rochester in Monroe County, New York.
 It is administered by the city of Rochester.
 For information or inquiries about the area as well as current conditions, visit their website.

 We managed to get here by taking the Rochester Inner Loop Hwy (exiting off I-490) to St Paul St. We turned left onto the street and followed the Genesee River towards Driving Park Ave (or is it Avenue E?) turning left and going over the bridge.
 I think there was a car park somewhere near the corner of Lake Ave and Driving Park Ave on the west side of the bridge but I recalled parking was quite limited.
 There might also be metered street parking in the vicinity as well.